All Hallows by Tower London, England

 Originally founded in 675 as part of an abbey, All Hallows by the Tower was constructed over the ruins of a Roman building.
 Its proximity to the Tower of London has given it many royal and historic associations over the centuries.

-Quick Facts Quick Facts on All Hallows by Tower
+Facts & Stats on All Hallows by Tower

 - All Hallows by the TowerAll Hallows by TowerAll Hallows-by-the-Tower